 Hold it right there!
 The word ‘indicate’ in medical parlance means a desirable or necessary course of action.
 Who says if you want to stop smoking, that is, get rid of nicotine, it’s desirable or necessary to use nicotine?
-Even the makers of this product seem to have doubts because if you read the small print carefully it also says: ‘It is indicated…to assist smokers who are unwilling or unable to smoke.’
+Even the makers of this product seem to have doubts because if you read the small print carefully, we find: ‘It is indicated…to assist smokers who are unwilling or unable to smoke.’

 This is actually what is says.
 Well, if you’re a smoker who’s unwilling or unable to smoke, the problem’s solved, right?

-Let’s plough on through the small print.
-We have: ‘If the patient smokes 20 cigarettes or less (sic) per day, 2mg nicotine gum is indicated.’
+Let’s plough on through the small print: ‘If the patient smokes 20 cigarettes or less [sic] per day, 2mg nicotine gum is indicated.’
 Pity they can’t write proper English.
 But it’s just as well to stick with lower doses, assuming anyone needs the poison nicotine at all, because some people who have quit smoking with the hindrance of nicotine gum have difficulty discontinuing the gum.
 What should they do?
 The advertiser has the answer: ‘Contact their doctor or pharmacist for advice.’
 Gee, thanks.

 Talking of advice, they do inform you that: ‘After about 30 minutes [of use] the gum will be exhausted.’
 And so, presumably, will be the chewer!